freqtrade/freqtrade/docs/freqai-running.md

 To save the models generated during a particular backtest so that you can start a live deployment from one of them instead of training a new model, you must set `save_backtest_models` to `True` in the config.

+!!!
+Note
+    To ensure that the model can be reused, freqAI will call your strategy with a dataframe of length 1.
+    If your strategy requires more data than this to generate the same features, you can't reuse backtest predictions for live deployment and need to update your `identifier` for each new backtest.

 ### Backtest live collected predictions

 FreqAI allow you to reuse live historic predictions through the backtest parameter `--freqai-backtest-live-models`.
 This can be useful when you want to reuse predictions generated in dry/run for comparison or other study.